Helping make your career dreams come true

 Our Careers Service is based in our King’s Gate building on campus.
 It's available to all full- and part-time undergraduate and postgraduate students.

-Key to accessing our careers support is the MyCareer portal – a fantastic resource for booking careers appointments, signing up for events, searching for work experience, part-time and graduate jobs.
+Key to accessing our careers support is the MyCareer portal – a fantastic resource for booking career appointments, signing up for events, searching for work experience, and part-time/graduate jobs.
 So, if you join us, make sure you don’t miss out and sign up to MyCareer straight away.

 How can we help you?
 Let’s list some of the ways:

-- Career planning.
-Discover different careers with our Explore Occupations platform, access practical advice on how to research your options and learn to match your skills and values with what you want to do after University.
+• Career planning.
+Discover different careers with our Occupations platform, access practical advice on how to research your options and learn to match your skills and values with what you want to do after University.

-Our advisers have first-hand experience of being self-employed and running a business, and are well connected to our regional and national network of entrepreneurs.
-There are currently 203 START UP-supported businesses trading.
-Between them, they've raised over £44 million in external investment, won national and global awards and created 947 full-time equivalent jobs.
+Our advisers have first-hand experience of being self-employed and running a business and are well-connected to our regional and national network of entrepreneurs.
+There are currently over 200 START UP-supported businesses trading.
+Between them, they've a combined annual turnover of £155 million and have created 1,140 jobs.

 Because your needs can be different, particularly at different stages of your University journey, we tailor our support to suit you.

-International/EU students: workshops, information and resources provide tailored careers advice for international students.
-Our International Student Pathway will help you build your career in the UK, including guidance on the Graduate Route visa allowing you to work in the UK for up to two years after graduation.
+International/EU students: workshops, information and resources provide tailored career advice for international students.
+Our International Student Pathway will help you build your career in the UK, including guidance on the Graduate visa allowing you to work in the UK for up to two years after graduation.

-Our China Career Gateway programme prepares our Chinese students for the UK and Chinese job markets, and we’ve teamed up with specialist recruitment platform Lockin China which features vacancies specifically targeting Newcastle University graduates.
+Our China Career Gateway programme prepares our Chinese students for the UK and Chinese job markets, and we’ve teamed up with specialist recruitment platform Lockin China which features graduate vacancies.

 inclusive support: job application advice, recruitment and workplace adjustments delivered in partnership with disability inclusion specialists EmployAbility.